stevedatadog/katacoda-scenarios/datadog-201/3-automation/2-dogshell.md

 `dog -h`{{execute}}

 This will show you all of the API operations Dogshell supports.
 It's a limited set.
 For example, you can search for metric names, but you can't query for metric values over a timeframe as you did with cURL in the previous step.

+If you look closely at the `--api-key` and `--application-key` arguments, you'll see that Dogshell already got them from the environment for you.
+(Good `dog`!)

-You can post events quite easily, though.
-To find out how, run the following command:
+To see how to post events, run the following command:

 `dog event -h`